muratk3n/thirdwave/en/README.md

 ---

-That amt of lithium can destabilize lithium producing countries.
+That amt of lithium can destabilize countries (Bolivia?).
 This tech needs to be buried.
 Not fit for use anything other than quick buffering of energy, in small amounts.

 ---